-A CAD designer is a technical specialist who commonly works under the direct supervision of a licensed architect, engineer or as an independent design professional providing drafting and design services.
-The primary responsibility of a CAD Designer would be to improve design productivity, maintain compliance with code issues, and provide vision for future applications of design technology.
-The CAD designer may focus on single or multiple design disciplines that could include preparation of construction documents, meeting with clients, marketing services or implementing new technology training in the workplace.
-While both architecture and engineering firms utilize CAD technologies, it is important to know that the knowledge base for each profession relies on understanding solid application methods.
-At NWACC, we are proud to offer the first program in the region that incorporates valuable application methods as part of our CAD instructional approach.
-In partnership with local businesses we offer resources and training that are unique to our geographic area.
+A CAD designer is a technical specialist who commonly works under the direct supervision of a licensed architect, engineer, or as an independent design professional providing drafting and design services.
+The primary responsibility of a CAD designer is creating technical drawings as a member of a design team and providing vision for future applications of design technology.
+The CAD Designer may focus on single or multiple design disciplines that include preparation of construction documents, documenting engineering designs for manufacture, meeting with clients or customers, or implementing new technology training in the workplace.
+A successful CAD Designer will have a solid understanding of all CAD application methods and, at NWACC, our CAD program incorporates current application methods as part of our CAD instructional approach.
+In partnership with local businesses, we offer resources and training that are unique to our geographic area.